Answer to Question #11530 Submitted to "Ask the Experts"

 Thorium-232 (232Th) is present in significant amounts in the Earth's crust and is an alpha-emitting radionuclide, which decays to radium-228 (228Ra), which is a beta emitter with a half-life of about six years; it emits no significant gamma radiation.
 The 228Ra ultimately decays through multiple radioactive progeny, four others of which decay by beta emission with the associated emission of various gamma rays, to stable lead-208 (208Pb).
 So, yes, the decay of thorium through its radioactive progeny does produce significant gamma and beta radiation.

-You can find a large number of graphical and tabular displays of the 232Th decay chain on the Internet.
-Here is a link to one that shows the decay chain with decay modes and half-lives for all the radionuclides and some gamma emission information for a major radionuclide in the chain (thallium-208 [208Tl]), and here is a second link to a Brookhaven National Laboratory site that allows you to see all the radiations of possible concern associated with the decay of any radionuclide.
+You can find a large number of graphical and tabular displays of the 232Th decay chain on the internet.
+Here is a link to one that shows the decay chain with decay modes and half-lives for all the radionuclides and some gamma emission information for a major radionuclide in the chain (thallium-208 [208Tl]).
+Here is a second link to a Brookhaven National Laboratory site that allows you to see all the radiations of possible concern associated with the decay of any radionuclide.
 Enter the identity, e.g. Ac-228, of any progeny of interest and all the pertinent decay data will be displayed.
 If you wish you may restrict the types and/or energies of radiations displayed by selecting from the appropriate boxes.

 The yields shown represent the fractional yield of the particular radiation per disintegration of the radionuclide.
-If sufficient time has passed since the separation of the 232Th from other materials that secular equilibrium exists between the progeny and the parent thorium.
-"Sufficient time" here means that roughly seven half-lives of the longest lived progeny, 228Ra, have passed, implying an elapsed time of about 40 years.
+If sufficient time has passed since the separation of the 232Th from other materials then secular equilibrium may exist between the progeny and the parent thorium.
+"Sufficient time" here means that roughly seven half-lives of the longest-lived progeny, 228Ra, have passed, implying an elapsed time of about 40 years.
 In this time, under a secular equilibrium condition, the 228Ra and all subsequent progeny that are not produced through a branch decay (one of two or more alternative decay routes) of a precursor radionuclide would have the same activity as that of the long-lived parent, 232Th.
 The progeny, polonium-212 (212Po) and 208Tl, are produced in respective yields of about 0.64 and 0.36 from the branch decay of bismuth-212 (212Bi).
 Therefore, under secular equilibrium conditions, these two radionuclides would have respective activities equal to 0.64 and 0.36 of the activity of the chain parent 232Th.

 If considerably less time than 40 years has passed since the thorium in your source was separated from its progeny, the decay progeny would not be in secular equilibrium, and you could not make the above simple assumptions regarding relative activities.
 The linear first-order kinetics that govern the decay processes are well known and analytical solutions for any progeny member in a series decay can be determined.
 The original equations that show how the progeny activities are related to the chain parent and to each other are credited to Bateman, and you can find many references to him and his results by searching the Internet.